Sea Level Rise Management Plan (SLRMP)

 2. Inundation Modeling - 2D wave modeling to simulate wave effects along the shoreline.
 This will help us understand how wave conditions will impact coastal flooding.

-3. Refined Flood Construction Level Mapping - Based on the results of Steps 1 and 2, a refined coastal flood impact map will be developed to update the previous maps completed in 2018.
+3. Refined Flood Construction Level Mapping - A refined coastal flood impact map will be developed to update the previous maps completed in 2018.

 4. Economic Risk Assessment - A report estimating the financial implication of rising sea levels to coastal infrastructure and properties.
 This will help us understand the economic risk to coastal areas and evaluate management options.

-5. Sea Level Rise Options Analysis - An identification of preferred sea level rise management options including a multi-criteria analysis and anti-racism and equity review.
-This will includes community and stakeholder engagement.
+5. Sea Level Rise Options Analysis - An identification of preferred sea level rise management options with community and stakeholder engagement.
 This will help us understand the best options to help protect us from coastal flooding.

 1. Coastal Erosion Monitoring and Management Strategy - Report and maps showing the extent of coastal erosion and strategies to minimize future erosion.
 This will help us understand the rate of coastal erosion and how we can protect ourselves from its impacts.